 The aim and goals of the group

 - To conduct and publish research with high scientific quality at international level: to publish at least 3-4 scientific articles yearly on a high level (2-4 on AJG's ranking scale);

 - To actively work with research funding, both nationally and internationally: to receive funding for at least 1-2 larger projects (3-4 million SEK) per year;

 - To constitute a central platform for researchers at the University of Borås and at other universities who are interested in retail-related problems;

 - To develop and conduct teaching with a clear connection to the retail area, and in co-operation with INSiDR (Industrial Graduate School in Digital Retailing) at the University of Borås.

-Examples of research areas within the Retail Research Group are business models, payment solutions, service encounters, value creation, digitization, sustainability, negative customer behavior, transformative services, data-driven innovation, accessibility, and consumer vulnerability.
+Examples of research areas within The Service and Retailing Research Group are business models, payment solutions, service encounters, value creation, digitization, sustainability, negative customer behavior, transformative services, data-driven innovation, accessibility, and consumer vulnerability.
 The theoretical fields that the research group mainly develops have their foundation in social sciences, especially business administration (marketing and organisation/management) and informatics, but also computer science.
 It concerns, among other things, theories about decision making, consumer behavior, relationships, resources, interaction/communication, innovation, value creation, customer logic(s), and service orientation.